AmandaKitSam/properties_client/README.md

 ## By Amanda Sam

-Peoject is at the working stage:
+The project is at the working stage:

 User can Sign up, Sign in, Logout